THE BEST SPLIT DAY TRIPS

 Getting there: You can get there via ferry or catamaran and organize it yourself or do a guided tour.

-As you can see, you could spend weeks and explore the surroundings and beautiful places near Split – and hopefully, these tips will help you decide on the best day tours Split.
+You could spend weeks and explore the surroundings and beautiful places near Split – and hopefully, these tips will help you decide on the best day trips from Split.